libscie/api/CONTRIBUTING.md

 ### Where to start?

-Our work is organized on our [GitHub Projects board](https://github.com/orgs/p2pcommons/projects/1).
-You can help us the most by contributing to issues in the "Backlog" column.
-These are issues that are already specified and considered ready to start work on.

-The "PM Inbox" column and our [Roadmap](https://github.com/p2pcommons/sdk-js/wiki/Roadmap) contain issues that we are planning on working on further down the line.
+Our work is organized on [GitHub Issues](https://github.com/p2pcommons/sdk-js/issues).
+Our [Roadmap](https://github.com/p2pcommons/sdk-js/wiki/Roadmap) contains issues that we are planning on working on further down the line.
 If you're enthusiastic about one of these features, come and discuss it with us on [Slack](https://libscie.slack.com/) ([invite link](https://join.slack.com/t/libscie/shared_invite/zt-9l0ig1x1-Sxjun7D6056cOUQ2Ai_Bkw)).

 Technical improvements, bug fixes, documentation and other non-feature work is also totally welcome.